DavidLegarre/Theory-notes/Biomedicine/Chemistry/Basic/Atoms.md

 ## Atomic number
 Different atoms are defined by the number of protons, a quantity called *atomic number*.
 Atoms with the same atomic number (that is, the same number of protons) have the same chemical properties and are said to belong to the same element.
 Formally speaking, an *element* is any substance that cannot be broken down to any other substance by ordinary chemical means.
 Within the nucleus, the cluster of protons and neutrons is held together by a force that works only over short, subatomic distances.
 Each proton carries a positive ($+$) charge, and each neutron has no charge.
-Each [[electrons|electron]] carries a negative ($-$) charge.
+Each [[Electrons|electron]] carries a negative ($-$) charge.
 Typically, an atom has one electron for each proton and is thus electrically neutral.
 The chemical behavior of an atom is due to the number and configuration of the electrons.

 ## Atomic mass